-The biophysical profile combines an ultrasound evaluation with a non-stress test (NST) and is intended to determine fetal health during the third trimester.
-This test is performed if there is a question about fetal health and well being resulting from either an examination, maternal/fetal symptoms, or if the pregnancy is considered high risk.
+The biophysical profile (BPP test) combines an ultrasound evaluation with a non-stress test (NST) and is intended to determine fetal health during the third trimester.
+This biophysical profile is performed if there is a question about fetal health and well being resulting from either an examination, maternal/fetal symptoms, or if the pregnancy is considered high risk.

 Usually, five specific fetal attributes are studied and “scored” during the BPP: